 If you have a special research need for a new computer then the Computer Support Group and Head of School can give your case special consideration.

-Can I give my computer to someone else at CSE?
+Giving your computer to someone else at CSE

 We want school computers to go to the people who can best use them.